 The total amount to be spent directly or indirectly will not exceed \$500 in aggregate.
 As of April 19, 2004, the CHALLENGERS have spent \$200.
 Contrary to customary practice and regardless the outcome of the vote, we have chosen NOT TO SEEK REIMBURSEMENT FOR THIS SOLICITATION from the Company-AAG.

-In many contests, if the CHALLENGERS win, they seek to have their expenses reimbursed by the company, such as duplicative mailings, etc. In our view such a practice causes the shareholders to pay twice for essentially the same thing.
+In many contests, if the CHALLENGERS win, they seek to have their expenses reimbursed by the Company-AAG, such as duplicative mailings, etc. In our view such a practice causes the shareholders to pay twice for essentially the same thing.
 We plan limited printing and mailing by the U.S. Post Office or any other carrier.
 Electronic mail ("email") will be used to communicate with and contact some of the shareholders of the Company-AAG, such as institutional holders.

 We will consider accepting donations (if offered) to help cover costs of our proxy contest.
 All such donations will be properly reported.
 Because we don't anticipate receiving donations amounting to any significant sum, we do not plan that any donors would join us in this solicitation.
-However, if anyone contributes in excess of \$500, they will be deemed participants in our solicitation.
 We plan to file Definitive additional materials to disclose any information regarding additional participants (if any).